 IMPORTANT NOTICE: Quality Insights of Delaware no longer performs Medicare case reviews and appeals.
 The new Beneficiary and Family Centered QIO for the region that includes Delaware is KEPRO.
 For more details on this transition, please click here.

 Introducing a New Approach to Quality Improvement in Delaware

 We have great news.

-Quality Insights of Delaware will continue working with providers and DE communities to improve health care quality as part of Quality Insights Quality Innovation Network, a new Quality Innovation Network-Quality Improvement Organization (QIN-QIO) chartered by the Centers for Medicare & Medicaid Services (CMS).
+Quality Insights of Delaware is continuing to work with providers and DE communities to improve health care quality as part of Quality Insights Quality Innovation Network, a new Quality Innovation Network-Quality Improvement Organization (QIN-QIO) chartered by the Centers for Medicare & Medicaid Services (CMS).
 The new network is comprised of five states (Delaware Pennsylvania, West Virginia, New Jersey, and Louisiana) and became effective on August 1, 2014.

 We're encouraging providers and community organizations to become participants in many new and exciting, data-driven QI programs designed to improve clinical care and patient safety in our state and across the network.
 So stay tuned for more information about how to benefit from our work related to: